darklang/dark/docs/client-fuzzer.md

-# Fuzzer / property-based testing
+# Client-Side Fuzzer / property-based testing

 Dark has a fuzzer which creates random programs for testing the editor.

+(Note: this is not to be confused with the F# FuzzTests in `fsharp-backend/tests/FuzzTests`.)

 The intent is to allow you to write property-based tests, and then find violations of those tests.
 For example, if you were having problems with